JeannotM/DynamicDifficulty/README.md

 #   hunger-drain-chance: <percentage, Chance that the hunger of a player will drain>
 #   experience-multiplier: <percentage, Experience Multiplier>
 #   double-loot-chance: <percentage, Chance to double the loot dropped when a mob is killed>
+#   allow-pvp: <bool, Whether the player can attack or be attacked by other players>
 #   keep-inventory: <bool, Whether the player keeps everything on death or not>
 #   effects-when-attacked: <bool, Whether you get poison/wither etc from mob attacks (not including splash potions), works only on normal/hard world difficulty>
 #   prefix: <text, prefix to return if PlaceholderAPI is enabled>